 Rental car: Every Visa card should have this, no matter who issues it.
 If you rent a car with your Visa card and that car gets damaged or stolen, you can be reimbursed.
 But certain types of cars aren’t eligible (like expensive cars, RVs, motorcycles, and more) and certain situations aren’t either (like drunk driving).
 You can receive up to the full value of the rental vehicle.

-World Mastercard is one of the top tiers for Mastercard network benefits.
-So if you have a World Mastercard credit card, you get all of the perks afforded people with Standard, Gold and Platinum Mastercards, plus the following:
+World Mastercard is the middle tier for Mastercard network benefits.
+Its benefits are better than those that come with Standard Mastercard, but not quite as extensive as those granted by World Elite Mastercard.
+So, if you have a World Mastercard credit card, you get all of the perks afforded to people with Standard Mastercard, plus several extra benefits.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.